 Some basic troubleshooting steps for Revive Old Post are as follows:

 1. Try disabling all plugins on your website then check if the issue you are experiencing still occurs.
 If it doesn't then start enabling each plugin again one by one to filter out the one which causes the problem.

-3. If posts are not being posted to certain profiles then try creating a new profile and then connect it to Revive Old Post and try sharing to it.
-Also try sharing a sample post to see if that post goes through.
+2. If posts are not being posted to certain profiles then try creating a new profile and then connect it to Revive Old Post and try sharing it.
+Also, try sharing a sample post to see if that post goes through.

-4. Disconnect the social profile and reconnect it, in the case of Facebook, Linkedin etc try creating a new Application and setting it up again as before.
+3. Disconnect the social profile and reconnect it, in the case of Facebook, LinkedIn, etc. Try creating a new Application and setting it up again as before.

-Be sure to let us know if you've tried all these steps while submitting your ticket to help us deduce possible issues quicker.
+If your problem still exists, submit a support ticket at: https://revive.social/support/.
+Be sure to let us know if you've tried all these steps while submitting your ticket to help us deduce possible issues quickly.